top of page

 Waiting until a child is in crisis makes change harder than it needs to be.

 If you have read recent media coverage and felt worried, that reaction makes sense.
 However, panic is not a plan.
+This is a solvable issue when approached with understanding, evidence-based strategies, and appropriate support.

 Prior Mindset exists to help families navigate modern mental health challenges with clarity, compassion, and practical tools.

-Find support
+Find Support

 Support is available through Prior Mindset: